-A copy of the immunisation schedule is available at Immunise Australia's website www.immunise.health.gov.au.
+The immunisation schedule is available at Immunise Australia's website www.immunise.health.gov.au.

 Why do children get so many immunisations?

-A number of immunisations are required in the first few years of a child’s life to protect the child against the most serious childhood infectious diseases.
+A number of immunisations are required in the first few years of a child's life to protect the child against some of the most serious childhood infectious diseases.
 The immune system in young children does not work as well as the immune system in older children and adults, because it is still immature.
 Therefore more doses of the vaccine are needed.

 In the first months of life, a baby is protected from most infectious diseases by antibodies from their mother which are transferred to the baby during pregnancy.
 When these antibodies wear off, the baby is at risk of serious infections and so the first immunisations are given before these antibodies have gone.

-Another reason why children get many immunisations is that new vaccines against serious infections continue to be developed.
+Another reason children get many immunisations is that new vaccines against serious infections continue to be developed.
 The number of injections is reduced by the use of combination vaccines, where several vaccines are combined into one injection.